-E. Special meetings and emergency meetings shall have an abbreviated order of business which is consistent with the consideration of the matters duly coming before the Board at that time.
+- D. Special meetings and emergency meetings shall have an abbreviated order of business which is consistent with the consideration of the matters duly coming before the Board at that time.
 Generally, special meetings should be limited to four (4) or less action items.
 The order of business for special meetings shall be as follows:

 - 1. Preliminaries

 - 2. Approval of Agenda

 - 3. Action Items

 - 4. Adjournment

-F. Public comment is a privilege not a right.
+- E. Public comment is a privilege not a right.
 The public comment form must be filled out and submitted to the Board President prior to the time for public comment to ensure propriety.
 Public comment should not be used for personal attacks on staff, students or Board members, or others.
 Public comment shall be addressed to the Board only upon matters relevant to the function, authority and responsibilities of the Board.
 The president will exercise such authority as may be necessary to limit public comment in order to protect due process and privacy rights, preserve order, require relevancy and to prevent redundancy and/or excessive length of public comment.
-Public comments unless the comments address an item on the agenda or unless they constitute a personal attack on the Board member.
-A Board member may direct the administration to investigate the comment and/or place it on a subsequent agenda, but not direct action.
-Employee requests to address the Board regarding employment matters must first be directed to their immediate supervisor.
-If unresolved, employees shall follow the grievance procedures set forth in Board policy.
+Public comment shall be limited to fifteen minutes per speaker.
+Board members cannot respond to public comments unless the comments address an item on the agenda or unless they constitute a personal attack on the Board member.
+A Board member may direct the administration to

+investigate the comment and/or place it on a subsequent agenda, but not direct action.

-G. The Board may retire to an executive session from which the public and all other persons, excepting only those persons invited by the Board to be present, are excluded.
+F. The Board may retire to an executive session from which the public and all other persons, excepting only those persons invited by the Board to be present, are excluded.
 Executive sessions may be held for consideration of personnel matters, legal matters and the receipt of confidential information.
 No decision of the Board shall be made in executive session.
 All voting shall be done in public session.
 Executive sessions must be kept confidential.
 It is illegal for any participant to disclose discussions, information or anything else that takes place in executive session.
 Any person or party disclosing confidential executive session information shall be disciplined up to and including termination.

-Section 14.07 Code of Ethics
+Section 15.07 Code of Ethics